 FiDi is bounded by the Battery on the south, City Hall Park on the north, the West Side Highway on the west, and Brooklyn Bridge on the northeast.
 According to the latest census data, its population is approximately 57,627 and has a population density of 49,000/km2.

 The Financial District has a rich history, the root of which lies in its prime location.
-European explorers Giovanni da Verrazano in 1524 and Henry Hudson in 1609 introduced the area to Westerns who came to the area in large numbers and displaced Native Americans who called the land home.
+European explorers Giovanni da Verrazano in 1524 and Henry Hudson in 1609 introduced the area to Westerners who came to the area in large numbers and displaced Native Americans who called the land home.

 The Dutch East India Company financed Henry Hudson’s voyage, which ultimately paved the way for Dutch settlement at the southern tip of Manhattan by 1624.
 Following their settlement, they built Fort Amsterdam to protect their interests.
 They then formed a Dutch colony and named it “New Netherland.”

-In 1647, Peter Stuyvesant was appointed Director-General of New Netherland.
+In 1647, Peter Stuyvesant was appointed Director-General of New Netherlands.
 As soon as Stuyvesant was appointed, he remodeled the southern tip of Manhattan by making changes to the colony’s infrastructure as an expansion strategy.
 Stuyvesant’s accomplishments also include restructuring the colony to guard itself against future foreign invaders.

 Stuyvesant also constructed a famously large wall to help protect the Dutch from their English rivals and Native Americans.
 This wall is the origin of New York City’s famous Wall Street.